chrisdembia/yeadon/doc/measurements.rst

  - Length exceptions: Lengths to arm level 1 and leg levels 2 and 7 are not measured.
 The length from La0 to La1 (or Lb0 to Lb2) is set as half the length from La0 to La2 (or Lb0 to Lb2).
-The lengths to leg levels 2 and 7 are calculated as averages of the two length around leg levels 2 and 7.
+The lengths to leg levels 2 and 7 are calculated as averages of the two lengths around leg levels 2 and 7.
  - Levels that are circles (degenerate stadiums): Arm levels 0-3 (the first four arm levels) and leg levels 0-5 and 7 (the first six and the arch).
 For these, only a perimeter measurement is required (no width or depth is